WTF is

 How do I protect myself?

-• The best way to prevent hepatitis A is by getting vaccinated.
+• Get vaccinated.
 The hepatitis A vaccine is safe and effective.

-• Hand washing with soap and water before preparing food and after bathroom use or changing diapers.
+• Wash hands with soap and water for 20 seconds before preparing food and after bathroom use or changing diapers.

-• Practicing safer sex by using condoms and dental dams.
+• Practice safer sex by using condoms and dental dams.

 Where can I get vaccinated?